Astrix

 Avi Shmailov (אבי שמיילוב) known by his stage name Astrix, is an Israeli trance music DJ and producer.
 His specialty lies in the subgenre of progressive psychedelic trance.
-In 2006, Astrix achieved the 41st position in DJMag's "Top 100 DJs" annual ranking, alongside several other Israeli musicians, with Infected Mushroom ranking the highest at #9.
+In 2006, Astrix achieved the 41st position in DJMag's "Top 100 DJs" annual ranking, alongside several other Israeli musicians, with Infected Mushroom ranking the highest at No. 9.
 The following year, in 2007, Astrix climbed to the 18th spot on the list, marking a significant representation of the Israeli electronic music scene in the global rankings.

 Early career

 Astrix was born in Georgia located in what was then, the USSR, to a Mountain Jewish family in the Caucasus and grew up in Tel Aviv, Israel.
 He began recording music under the name Astrix in 1997, sometimes misconceived to be taken from the Asterix comic books.
 An interview on the UK clubbing website Harderfaster.net revealed the name was chosen simply for sounding good, and not directly influenced by anything in particular.